 You can quickly earn 30,000 Alaska miles just for signing up for the MBNA Alaska Airlines World Elite.

 The MBNA Alaska Airlines World Elite card earns Alaska Miles and offers cardholders benefits on Alaska Airlines flights, including an annual companion fare and free first checked bag.

 Check out our MBNA Alaska Airlines World Elite review for more details about this card.

 This card is currently discontinued and is unable to be applied for.

 The main Alaska hub to fly to Anchorage from Western Canada is Seattle (SEA), so most flights will route through there.
 We were able to secure a round trip for two for only 50,000 miles + $134 USD from YYC->SEA->ANC.

 As I have Alaska Gold 75K status from a status match in 2021, our seats were even upgraded to premium and waitlisted for First Class (F).

-Alternative to Alaska Miles, you could use WestJet dollars to fly to Alaska via Delta Airlines, however this is far less cost-effective (or ‘points effective’).
+As an alternative to utilizing the Alaska Airlines Mileage Plan, you could use WestJet dollars to fly to Alaska via Delta Airlines, however this is far less cost-effective (or ‘points effective’).
 Also, who wants to fly on Delta…